I present Weglot in detail and explain how to implement it on your sites to make them multilingual and offer a first version translated automatically.

 Customizing the language selector

-Weglot: Advanced configuration and options
+Weglot: Configuration and advanced options

-Redirect visitors according to their browser language
+Redirect visitors according to the language of their browser

 Translate Emails on the fly